monitorama/hackathon/README.md

 # Monitorama 2013 Hackathon

 Make something awesome at the Monitorama 2013 Hackathon.
 Join our speakers and 200 other hackers in a day of fixing, exploring, and building.
 Form a team or work on your own and tell us what you did at the end of the day.
-We'll award the best hacks with great prizes from GitHub and Fitbit.
+We'll award the best hacks with great prizes.

 - [schedule](http://monitorama.com/#schedule)
 - [hacks](https://github.com/monitorama/hackathon/issues?state=open)